navajogit/vm_win/README.md

    ```
 This script will:

-## 1. Proposal to install all / specific packages:
+## 1. Propose to install all / specific packages:

 - **Portmaster Firewall**:
   - Portmaster is a firewall that helps protect your system's privacy and security by blocking unwanted connections and apps.
 It enhances protection against online threats and allows monitoring of network activity.